 Unlike soil, coco coir is an inert medium, which means it doesn't contain any nutrients on its own.
 Your plants are completely dependent on you for their food.
 For this reason, always follow the feeding schedule provided by your chosen nutrient brand.
 Because coco coir drains so well and doesn't hold onto nutrients for long, you'll likely water and feed more often than you would with soil.
 A good rule of thumb is to start with a half-strength or quarter-strength solution for seedlings and young plants.
 You can gradually increase the concentration as they grow, keeping a close eye on how they respond.
 This careful approach helps prevent nutrient burn and gives your plants exactly what they need to thrive in their growing media.

-How to Adjust pH for Organic Nutrients
+How to Get the Right pH for Your Organic Mix

 Getting the pH of your nutrient solution right is one of the most important parts of growing in coco coir.
 If the pH is too high or too low, your plants can’t absorb the nutrients you’re giving them, even if they’re present in the water.
 This is called nutrient lockout.
 For coco coir, the sweet spot for pH is generally between 5.5 and 6.5.
 You’ll want to mix your nutrients first, then test the pH of the final solution.
 You can easily adjust it using pH Up or pH Down products.
 Since organic inputs can sometimes cause the pH to drift, it’s a good idea to check it regularly.
 Consistent monitoring with the right environmental controls ensures your plants can access their food at all times.